ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 # Create an EVM Subnet on Fuji Testnet

-After trying out a subnet on a local box by following [this tutorial](./create-a-local-subnet.md), next step is to try it out on Fuji Testnet.
+After trying out a Subnet on a local box by following [this tutorial](./create-a-local-subnet.md), next step is to try it out on Fuji Testnet.

 In this article, we show how to do the following on Fuji Testnet.